 Runbox 7 introduces a preview pane so that you don’t actually have to move from your message list to read or preview a message.

-If you need to see the message in full just click on the “Full height” button.
+If you need to see the message in full just click on the “Full height” button in horizontal preview mode.

 The new Draft Desk shows your draft messages as “tiles’ that show a preview of the message content.
 You can easily find the message you want to continue working on and then open it to add more content.

 Recipient addresses are auto-completed as you type in the recipient fields, based on the email addresses found in the index for your account.
 Integration with Contacts is part of a later phase of the Runbox 7 development plan.

 The new Compose screen supports inline uploaded images.
 To insert an image from your device, first check the HTML box to switch to HTML editor mode (unless you have already done so).
 Then upload the image by dragging it onto the Compose area just above where you enter the text of your message.
 The interface will change and invite you to drop the image in that area.
 Then click the Insert/Edit image button in the toolbar, and select the image from the Image List drop-down.

 Frequently Asked Questions